 Whether you are a night owl and late riser or just one that has an equivalent admiration for both breakfast and lunch food, brunch is a favorite for everyone.
-The world is aware that New Orleans is deserving of the “best” title in many culinary categories, and brunch is no exception.
+The world is aware that New Orleans is deserving of the "best" title in many culinary categories, and we certainly have some of the best breakfasts in New Orleans here, but brunch is no exception.
 From Uptown to Mid-City, Downtown to the Marigny, and everywhere in between, NOLA is filled with some of the best brunch spots.

 (in no particular order)